Unsupervised Feature Selection via Robust Autoencoder and Adaptive Graph Learning: Experiments

 \subsection{Dataset without Ground Truth: Migration Study across U.S.-Mexico border.}

 To demonstrate the practical applicability of RAEUFS to complex real-world data, we evaluated the method on a dataset involving Mexican undocumented migration across the U.S.-Mexico border.
-The dataset stems from a survey on migration along Mexico's northern border (EMIF Norte), and consists of survey-based individual-level responses ($n=4,945$) capturing self-reported risks experienced during border crossings (e.g., abandonment, extreme temperatures, assault, etc).
+The dataset stems from a survey on migration along Mexico's northern border (EMIF Norte)~\cite{EMIFNorte2019}, and consists of survey-based individual-level responses ($n=3,706$) capturing self-reported risks experienced during border crossings (e.g., abandonment, extreme temperatures, assault, etc).
 The primary objective was to capture latent structures that differentiate risk profiles across multiple cities, each with varying degrees of risk exposure.
 Notably, the dataset represents multiple challenges: heterogeneous feature types, measurement error, nonlinearity in feature interactions, and structural outliers.
 These characteristics make the dataset an ideal stress test for the robustness properties of RAEUFS.
 We hypothesize that Robust Autoencoder-based Unsupervised Feature Selection (RAEUFS) can reduce the dimensionality of the EMIF Norte dataset without compromising the clustering performance.
 Specifically, we hypothesize that by selecting the most informative features, our algorithm will achieve similar or improved clustering results compared to using the full set of features.

-The unsupervised method carried out on nine different risk factors grouped by city of crossing.
-In the preprocessing of the data, we aggregated the dataset by city and calculated the average risk values for each city and used robust-scaler normalization.
-Afterwards, we applied the Hierarchichal clustering technique (Figure-\ref{fig:real_life_dendogram}) with all the 9 features; the dendogram plot shows $3$ clusters while one cluster has only one city.
-Kmeans algorithm was also applied here and we found 2 clusters as optimal based on the elbow graph.
+The unsupervised analysis was performed on nine risk factors, grouped by city of crossing.
+During preprocessing, we aggregated the dataset by city, computed the average risk values for each city, and applied robust-scaler normalization.
+Hierarchical clustering using all nine features is then applied (Fig. \ref{fig:real_life_dendogram}), which lead to three distinct clusters.
+However, \textit{k}-means found $2$ clusters as optimal based on Silhouette scores.